vlasakm/FMLtest/README.md

 There are two types of test files: **fml** (FML source files) and **bc** (FML bytecode files).

-There are three types of tests: **source interpretation**, **bytecode interpretation**, and **bytecode compilation**.
+There are three types of tests: **source AST interpretation**, **bytecode interpretation**, and **bytecode compilation**.

-Source interpretation tests provide FML source code, which is interpreted by the provided interpreter (using the `run` command).
+Source interpretation tests provide FML source code, which is interpreted by the provided interpreter (using the `ast_interpret` command of the interpreter).
 The output of the interpreter is collected and compared against expected output (injected in the comments of the source code).

 Bytecode interpretation tests provide bytecode as input.
-The input is executed (using the interpreter's `execute` command) and the output of the interpreter is collected.
+The input is executed (using the interpreter's `bc_interpret` command) and the output of the interpreter is collected.
 This output is compared against expected output which is injected into an accompanying text file.

 Bytecode compilation tests provide FML source code as input, which is parsed into an AST (using the reference parser).
-The AST is compiled using the compiler-under-test's `compile` command and the the bytecode file is collected.
+The AST is compiled using the compiler-under-test's `bc_compile` command and the the bytecode file is collected.
 The bytecode file is then executed using a (reference) bytecode interpreter.
 The output of the execution is collected and compared against expected output (injected in the comments of the source code).

 # Usage